-If you have not yet installed version 1606, you must ensure redist files you use are current.
-If you have not downloaded redist files recently, plan to allow Setup to do so from Microsoft.
+Ensure the redistributable files you use are current.
+If you have not recently downloaded redistributable files, plan to allow Setup to do so from Microsoft.

 The following are scenarios that create or update the CD.Latest folder on a central administration site or primary site server: